Deniz-Git/deniz-python-learning/README.md

          type()
   7. flowcharts are good, having a whiteboard makes you not only look smarter but also smarter.
 USE IT!

-Apart from the course, I didn't really mess around with Arch btw.
+Apart from the course, I didn't really mess around with Arch btw, by the way.
 I've watched some more videos, read articles and surfed through the wiki.

 My Beelink Mini Me has arrived, for now just waiting for my SSDs.